Hypfer/Valetudo/docs/_pages/general/getting-started.md

 This page shall help you start using Valetudo.
 Make sure that you've read the [newcomer guide](https://valetudo.cloud/pages/general/newcomer-guide.html).
 If you haven't done that already please do so and then come back here.

-You may also want to read the [Why Valetudo?](https://valetudo.cloud/pages/general/why-valetudo.html) and [Why not Valetudo?](https://valetudo.cloud/pages/general/why-not-valetudo.html) pages before continuing with this guide.
+Please read the [Why Valetudo?](https://valetudo.cloud/pages/general/why-valetudo.html) and [Why not Valetudo?](https://valetudo.cloud/pages/general/why-not-valetudo.html) pages before continuing with this guide.

 ## Table of Contents